khoeyland/04_Blood_Speckle_Imaging/README.md

 **Step 165-196: BSI part of the protocol**:
 - Apical 4, 2 and 3 chamber + PLAX.
 - Aqcuisitions are done first for left atrium (LA) and left ventricle (LV), and then for LV alone.
-- Four levels of frame rate are used.
+- Four levels of frame rate have been used.
   - Lowest possible frame rate (HQ) - Frame rate button to index position
   - Medium frame rate
   - Moderate frame rate